RedisLabs/redislabs-docs/content/rs/administering/troubleshooting/database-recovery.md

 ## Recovering the Cluster and Databases

-1. Install [RS]({{< relref "/rs/installing-upgrading/downloading-installing.md" >}}) on the servers
-    for the new cluster nodes.
-Do not configure the cluster, also called cluster setup.

-    The new servers must have the same basic hardware and software configuration as the original servers, including:

-    - The same number of nodes
-    - At least the same memory available on each node
-    - The same RS version
+After you install RS on the nodes for the new cluster, you can run recovery process from the [rladmin]({{< relref "/rs/references/cli-reference/rladmin.md" >}}) command-line interface (CLI).

 {{% note %}}
-The cluster recovery can fail if these requirements are not met.
-    {{% /note %}}
-1. Mount the persistent storage drives of the old cluster to the new nodes.
-    These drives contain the cluster configuration backup files and database persistence files.
-    {{% note %}}
-Make sure that the user redislabs has permissions to access the storage location of the configuration and persistence files on each of the nodes.
-    {{% /note %}}
-If you use local persistent storage, place all the recovery files on each of the cluster nodes.
-1. To recover the cluster with the configuration from the original cluster, from [rladmin]({{< relref "/rs/references/cli-reference/rladmin.md" >}}) command-line interface (CLI) of the :

-{{% note %}}
 Before you run the recovery process on the machines from the original cluster with Redis processes running on the machine, make sure to kill all Redis processes.
 {{% /note %}}

+To recover the cluster:

+1. To recover the cluster configuration on the first node of the new cluster, from the rladmin CLI run:

     ```src
     cluster recover filename [ <persistent_path> | <ephemeral_path> ]<filename> node_uid <node_uid> rack_id <rack_id>